johanneswittrock/KG_project/README.md

 To run the program the following steps (only tested on Windows) need to be done:

-1. Clone the repository: git clone https://github.com/dice-group/Ontolearn.git
+1. Clone the Ontolearn repository: git clone https://github.com/dice-group/Ontolearn.git
 2. Start Anaconda Navigator
 3. Launch CMD.exe Prompt
 4. conda create -n temp python=3.7.1